 “Insurer” means an entity authorized to write accident and health contracts under the laws of any state and which files on the Health Blank.

 “Actuarial Memorandum” means a document or other presentation prepared as a formal means of conveying the appointed actuary’s professional conclusions and recommendations, of recording and communicating the methods and procedures, of assuring that the parties addressed are aware of the significance of the appointed actuary’s opinion or findings and that documents memorandum is further described in Section 1C.

+“Actuarial asset” means an actuarial item presented as an asset in the annual statement and included in the scope of the Statement of Actuarial Opinion.

+“Actuarial liability” means an actuarial item presented as a liability in the annual statement and included in the scope of the Statement of Actuarial Opinion.

 Section 4